cucer/jest-react-testing-library/README.md

 <br/>
 <br/>

-**I have created this repo for React developers that includes how to do unit tests with jest+react testing library.
+**I have created this repo for React developers who is trying to learn how to do unit tests with jest+react testing library.
 Please don’t hesitate to give me a star :)**